 Is there any better place for a mighty fine party than a ski resort?
 We don’t think so.
-There’s a well-established group of ski resorts across Europe that just sparkle with nightlife, and a holiday in one of them is as much about the time spent on the slopes as it is off.
+There’s a well-established group of ski resorts across Europe and the rest of the world that just sparkle with nightlife, and a holiday in one of them is as much about the time spent on the slopes as it is off.
 Their world-class bars and clubs lead the way in good times and their buzz is irresistible.

 Finding ski resorts with good nightlife adds an exciting dimension to what is already a pretty exciting holiday.
 Party ski resorts tend to have world-class terrain as well as world-class bars and clubs.
 Therefore, combining the two is a heady mix you’d be hard pressed to find elsewhere.

 Here at Ski Solutions we pride ourselves on our ski resort expertise, and this isn’t limited to the slopes.
 We know for some skiers and snowboarders, what’s available off the slopes is just as important as what’s on.

 St. Anton positively crackles with nightlife.
 From early afternoon to late at night, the ski resort parties hard in some of the best bars and clubs in the Alps.
 With the Krazy Kanguruh on its home run, St. Anton can rightly lay claim to being the birth place of après ski and one of the best party ski resorts in the world.
 The terrace of this institution has been home to revellers since 1965.
 That’s a lot of steins of beer drunk here over the years!